iselasoria/launch-school/rb120/assessment-prep/study-guides/written_assessment.md

 Let's comment out the `KEYS` in `House` now.
 Ruby will continue to traverse the inheritanc chain, this time going all the way up to top scope where it will find `KEYS` and resolve it as  `Toy Keys`.
 That is how the scope gets dictated by inheritance.
 But there is one last caveat.

-Let's say that we have a feeling we left the keys somewhere in the `Hosue`, so we tell Ruby to search there, now our code looks like this:
+Let's say that we have a feeling we left the keys somewhere in the `House`, so we tell Ruby to search there, now our code looks like this:

 ```ruby
 KEYS = 'Toy Keys'